The right bike tire will lead to a better riding experience

 Steel bead vs. Kevlar

-One of the biggest factors in tire weight and price involves the bead, which is the part of the tire that hooks into the rim.
+One of the biggest factors in tire weight and price is the bead, which is the part of the tire that hooks into the rim.

 Durometer: Hard or Soft